White Paper - Walkoff in Nonlinear Optics

 Scientists and engineers working with nonlinear crystals must understand and consider dispersion and walkoff when calculating phase matching conditions, conversion efficiencies, and beam propagation dynamics in nonlinear optical processes such as second-harmonic generation (SHG), sum-frequency generation (SFG), and parametric down-conversion (PDC).

-In this white paper, we discuss in depth the polarization state of light, when walkoff matters, and walkoff situations.
-This paper is a compilation of articles by Dr. Will Grossman, Technical Consultant for GAMDAN Optics.
+In this white paper, we discuss in depth the polarization state of light, when walk off matters, and walk off situations.
+This white paper is a compilation of articles by Dr. Will Grossman, Technical Consultant for GAMDAN Optics that are available on the GAMDAN Optics, Inc. Nonlinear Crystal Blog.
+(Subscribe here)